EricRamirezS/SAPUtils/Readme.md

 - .NET Framework **4.8.1** (project target).
 - Visual Studio 2019/2022 (or similar) for development.
 - References to `SAPbobsCOM` and `SAPbouiCOM` assemblies must be present in the consuming project.
+- This library depends on **SAP Business One SDK**.
+Users must download and reference `SAPBusinessOneSDK.dll` in their projects.
+It is **not included** in this NuGet package due to licensing restrictions.

 ---